gaugefreedom/intelexta/apps/verifiable-summary/README.md

 ## Troubleshooting

 ### "Bundle not found"
-- ZIPs expire after 1 hour
+- ZIPs expire after 24 hours by default
 - Re-run the tool to generate a new bundle

-### "Failed to fetch file"
-- Ensure `fileUrl` is publicly accessible
-- Check CORS settings if fetching from web

 ### "Unsigned bundle"
 - Set `ED25519_SECRET_KEY` in `.env`